 - 410 Content Deleted: Use this redirect if the content on the original URL has been deleted.
 Useful for pillar content and in-depth guides which can be updated over time on different URLs

-- 451 Content Unavailable for Legal Reasons: If you write about a topic which could be temporarily banned (religion, politics, or other sensitive topics) this redirect could come in handy.
+- 451 Content Unavailable for Legal Reasons: If you write about a topic that could be temporarily banned (religion, politics, or other sensitive topics), then this redirect could come in handy.